 I love my garden, but there are certain times when I don’t feel very inspired in it.
 While I never tire of new plants pushing through the soil in spring, or of fall leaves in all their colors, or even frost icing the edges of an ornamental grass, sometimes the whole space just needs a lift.
 It seems like over time, either we change our tastes, or the way we use the garden changes, or honestly, we just get plain bored.
-Spruce up your garden on a budget with these low cost DIY projects and ideas!
+But I also can’t run out and buy all new outdoor furniture every season, or even install a new flower bed.
+Spruce up your garden with these cheap backyard ideas on a budget!

 This DIY tree swing from ‘The Merry Thought‘ looks right at home in that natural setting.
 You do not – we repeat, DO NOT have to be a kid to have a swing in your garden!